ortexx/winston-callback/readme.md

 `npm install winston winston-callback`

 # About
-Add to winston.Logger.prototype.log new callback handling.
+Add to winston.Logger.prototype.log a new callback handling.
-This allows you to call handler after completion of all transports.
+This allows you to call a handler after the completion of all transports.

 ## Starting ^1.0.0
 You should install winston yourself.
-It is peer dependency.
+It is a peer dependency.

 # Example